German assault gun StuG 40 G (SdKfz 142/1)

-The hull of the Ausf G remained unaltered from the design used for the Sturmgeschutz Ausf F/8.
+The hull of the Ausf G remained unaltered from the design used for the Sturmgeschuetz Ausf F/8.
 The main design changes were to the superstructure.
 The roof was altered, and a cupola with periscopes was added for the commander, and a shield for the machine-gun was installed in front of the loader’s hatch.
 The superstructure sides were now slanted, and slanted plates were added to protect the front of both panniers.

-Various improvements were instituted during the production run, including introduction of the Saugkopf (sow’s head) gun mantlet late in 1943, the coaxial MG34 machine-gun early in 1944, and the Nahverteidigungswaffe (close-in defence weapon) and remote-control machine-gun to the superstructure roof late in spring 1944.
+Various improvements were instituted during the production run, including introduction of the Saugkopf (sow’s head) gun mantlet late in 1943, the coaxial MG34 machine-gun early in 1944, and the Nahverteidigungswaffe (close-in defense weapon) and remote-control machine-gun to the superstructure roof late in spring 1944.

 Users: Germany, Finland.

 Specifications for Sturmgeschuetz 40 Ausf G (Sdkfz 142/1)

 |StuG 40 Ausf G||Specification|

 |Gearbox||6 forward, 1 reverse|

 |Maximum speed||40 km/hr|